pts/movemetafs/README.txt

       on the carrier filesystem), or if it is desired to change the principal name of a tagged file with multiple hard links.
 Read more in ``Principal name''.
+   -- The folder `meta/adm/fixunlink' appears to be empty.
+If a file
+      is moved here from `meta/root', all metadata movemetafs knows about the file and its hard links (including tags, description and principal) is forgotten.
+If the specified name is a principal name of a file (with any inode number), all information is removed from that file, too.

+      Please note that this tool is a little dangerous since it removes metadata.
+   -- `meta/adm/fixunlinkino:<dev>,<ino>' (where <dev> is a hexadecimal
+      st_dev number and <ino> is a hexadecimal st_ino number of the same file) is a missing directory.
+When attemted to be created, all metadata movemetafs knows about the file (speficied by <dev>,<ino>) and its hard links is forgotten (and `No such file or directory' is returned).
+This tool can be used to forcibly remove stale inodes from the database.
    -- `meta/adm/purgeallmeta' is a missing directory.
 When it is attempted
       to be created, all tags and descriptions in the metadata store are permanently erased (and `No such file or directory' is returned).